defold/doc/docs/ko/manuals/bob.md

                                          binary will be placed.
 Default is
                                          "<build-output>/<platform>/"
- -bo,--bundle-output <arg>               Bundle output directory -br,--build-report <arg>                Filepath where to save a build
+ -bo,--bundle-output <arg>               Bundle output directory -br,--build-report <arg>                DEPRECATED!
+Use
-                                         report as JSON
+                                         --build-report-json instead
  -brhtml,--build-report-html <arg>       Filepath where to save a build
                                          report as HTML
+ -brjson,--build-report-json <arg>       Filepath where to save a build
+                                         report as JSON
     --build-artifacts <arg>              If left out, will default to build the engine.
 Choices:
                                          'engine', 'plugins'.
 Comma
                                          separated list.
-    --build-server <arg>                 The build server (when using native extensions) -ce,--certificate <arg>                 DEPRECATED!
+    --build-server <arg>                 The build server (when using native extensions)
+    --build-server-header <arg>          Additional build server header to set -ce,--certificate <arg>                 DEPRECATED!
 Use --keystore
                                          instead
  -d,--debug                              DEPRECATED!
 Use --variant=debug